Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: Introduction

 In section~\ref{sec:aug-interior}, we establish the augmentation of regularity up to the boundary of the penalised problem.
 The obtained higher regularity will turn out to be critical for devising a convergent Finite Element Method for the problem under consideration.

 In section~\ref{approx:original} we present an alternative formulation of the variational inequalities considered in section~\ref{sec3}.
 The alternative formulation we are here presenting is given in terms of the Lagrangian functional associated with the problem stated in section~\ref{sec3}.
-We show that the Lagrangian functional we consider admits at least one saddle point where the first component is uniquely determined and coincides with the solution of the variational inequalities stated in section~\ref{sec3}.
+We show that, if the Lagrangian functional we consider admits at least one saddle point, the first component of such saddle points is uniquely determined and coincides with the solution of the variational inequalities stated in section~\ref{sec3}.
+We point out that this section is ancillary,and the final results concerning the convergence of the Finite Element scheme analysed in the remainder of the paper are independent of the results established in section~\ref{approx:original}.

-In section~\ref{mixed:penalty} we resort to the intrinsic theory devised by Blouza \& LeDret as to define a new penalised problem which, this time, takes into account two layers of penalisation: one for relaxing the constraint, and one for relaxing the regularity requirement on the transverse component of the solution.
+In section~\ref{mixed:penalty} we resort to the intrinsic theory devised by Blouza \& Le Dret as to define a new penalised problem which, this time, takes into account two layers of penalisation: one for relaxing the enforcement of the geometrical constraint, and one for relaxing the regularity requirement on the transverse component of the solution.
 Thanks to the results established by Blouza and his collaborators in~\cite{Blouza2016}, we note that the new penalised variational problem coincides with the mixed formulation of the penalised problem introduced in section~\ref{sec:penalty}.
+We note in passing that, differently from~\cite{Scholz1987}, we exploit the augmented regularity in a different way as the vectorial nature of the problem prevents from straightforwardly applying the estimates that led to the conclusion in~\cite{Scholz1987}.

 In section~\ref{approx:penalty}, we establish the convergence of the solution of the discrete version of the doubly penalised problem introduced in section~\ref{mixed:penalty} by means of a Finite Element Method.